Is Moon Gazing the Best Meditation Practice Ever?

 Although Moon gazing can be as simple as heading out on a Moonlit night to stare up at the sky, you will benefit from ritualising the practice and infusing it with intention of some kind.

-Doing this will help harness the incredibly power that is available when you gaze at the Moon!
+Doing this will help harness the incredible power that is available when you gaze at the Moon!
 By consciously turning your attention away from the mundane, you will enter the realm of possibility…

 Here’s how you can start Moon gazing tonight: